 How Travelers Use Online Reviews

-In short, travelers want to see what others are saying before they take the plunge, even if what others are saying is sometimes unflattering to the hotel.
+In short, travelers want to see what others are saying even if it’s sometimes unflattering to the hotel.
 Indeed, there is evidence from Econsultancy that some negative reviews can be beneficial — 68 percent of travelers trust reviews more when they are a mix of positive and negative.
-This is perhaps because they know there is no such thing as perfection, and they can forgive a hotel that slips up every now and again.
+This is because there is no such thing as perfection, and can forgive a hotel that slips up.

 Why Hotels Must Take Reputation Management Seriously

-Based on the statistics above, hoteliers must not underestimate the impact that online reviews can have on their current guests and ones they hope to attract in the future.
+Hoteliers must not underestimate the impact that online reviews have on their guests.
 Nor should they underestimate the power of their own response to a negative review.

 According to TripAdvisor, 78 percent of visitors say that seeing management’s responses gives them a favorable impression of the hotel, as it shows they care about their guests.
-Additionally, the same TripAdvisor report states that more than half of visitors ignore extremely scathing reviews when they’re looking for a place to stay.
+Additionally, the same TripAdvisor report states that more than half of visitors ignore extremely scathing reviews.

-This is why it is absolutely crucial that hotels invest in social tracking software, dedicate one or two staff members to monitoring social media and review sites, and promptly respond to whatever negative comments they find.
-When a hotel responds to a dissatisfied guest, it shows them it cares about their experience, and it shows potential guests that the hotel is not only prepared to take responsibility when something goes wrong, but also to resolve the issue.
+This is why it is absolutely crucial that hotels invest in online reputation management.
+This includes: social tracking, dedicated staff members to monitoring social media and review sites, and promptly responding to negative comments.
+When a hotel responds to a dissatisfied guest, it shows them it cares about their experience.
+In addition it shows potential guests the hotel is prepared to take responsibility for the issue, but also to resolve them.

 Furthermore, research from the Cornell School of Hotel Administration discovered that for every one-point star increase a hotel receives on review websites, they can raise room prices by 11.2 percent without suffering a loss of market share.
-So there is a tangible financial incentive for encouraging positive reviews besides making the hotel look good in the eyes of guests.
+There is a tangible financial incentive for encouraging positive reviews.

 Here at Benbria, we help hospitality brands manage their reputations using our mobile guest engagement solution.
-Our technology provides the tools they need to proactively master the art of reputation management by communicating with their guests and resolving any issues that arise before they leave the property.
+Our technology provides the tools to proactively master reputation management by communicating with their guests and resolving issues.
 For more tips, advice, and information on reputation management, we’ve written a few articles that might interest you: